viadee/bpmn.ai-patterns/README.md

 Companies that already use a workflow engine (such as [Camunda](https://camunda.com) have a head start on AI use cases.
 There are different integration patterns, with their own advantages and disadvantages.
 The patterns can be easily understood as small BPMN processes.
 This is an important perspective to meet the demands of fairness and transparency in AI applications.

+In our projects we found the following list of patterns useful.
+On one hand, they serve as a means of communication between Data Scientists and Process Owners or Process Automation Specialists.
+On the other hand, they can be used as a checklist of ideas to consider, when you bring AI-based decision making into production.

 - [bpmn.ai: Process Patterns to Orchestrate your AI Services in Business Processes](#bpmnai-process-patterns-to-orchestrate-your-ai-services-in-business-processes)
   - [Group 1: Getting started](#group-1-getting-started)
     - [Process data collection - just look, do not touch](#process-data-collection---just-look-do-not-touch)